rafacm/talks/2018-05-17-jamming-with-gentics-mesh-react-static-and-amazon-s3/2018-05-17-jamming-with-gentics-mesh-react-static-and-amazon-s3.md

 What if...

 1. CMS back-end & front-end were completely separated?
+1. Content could be managed independently of the front-end?
+1. Content could be accessed just via APIs
 1. Front-end could be developed with any tech or framework?
-1. Content could be managed independently of the front-end?
-1. Content could be access just via APIs

 ... the **CMS would just focus on content**